 - Sail east: everyone runs to the left side of the playing area.

-- Pirates: everyone move to the front of the playing area.
+- Pirates: everyone moves to the front of the playing area.

-- No pirates: everyone move to the back of the playing area.
+- No pirates: everyone moves to the back of the playing area.

 - Hit the deck: everyone lies down on their stomach.

 - Beached whale: Sailors lie down on their backs.

 Ships and Sailors Game Group Commands

 - Man overboard: Everyone finds a partner.
 One kneels down.
 The other stands behind, and puts a hand on their partner’s shoulder.
 Both put their hands above their eyes like they are scanning the ocean.

 - Three hands rowing: Three sailors line up in a group and pretend to row.

 - Four hands playing cards: Four sailors get in a group and pretend to play a card game.